-While Zomato was started as simple restaurant listing directory in 2008, the company has come a long long way since then venturing into multiple business segments, making the business more diverse that a Zomato user interacting with the business would think it to be.
+While Zomato was started as a simple restaurant listing directory in 2008, the company has come a long long way since then venturing into multiple business segments, making the business more diverse than a Zomato user interacting with the business would think it to be.

-In this blog, we will try to demystify Zomato’s business and have a look at the three key pillars that now define its business, but before we do that, let’s dive into the founding story of Zomato to establish better context.
+In this blog, we will try to demystify Zomato’s business model.
+But before we do that, let’s take a look at its founding story & how the company has evolved over the years to establish better context.

 The only person who has always been involved in the operations of Zomato is the current CEO, Deepinder Goyal.
 He first launched what would eventually come to be known as Zomato with a friend called Prasoon Jain under the name foodlet.in in the Delhi NCR region.